-In over 30 years of administering the CSMGP, the 2024 funding cycle was one of the most competitive.
-In this cycle, Ag + Open Space received a diverse field of eligible applications that embodied the goals and intent of the program and represented unique community-based projects in areas previously underserved.
+In over 30 years of administering the Community Spaces MGP, the 2024 funding cycle was one of the most competitive.
+In this cycle, Ag + Open Space received a diverse field of eligible applications that embodied the goals and intent of the program and represented unique community-based projects in previously underserved areas.

 The 2024 cycle's seven applicants requested a total of \$6,844,426, exceeding the stated budget of \$3 million by \$3,844,426.
-The strength of the applicant pool and limited funds made the recommendation of CSMGP funding especially challenging.
-In light of this tension, the CSMGP Staff Committee carefully reviewed project applications, scored, and developed recommendations based on the projects' alignment with program guidelines and funding availability.
+The strength of the applicant pool and limited funds made the funding recommendations especially challenging.
+In light of this tension, the Community Spaces Staff Committee carefully reviewed project applications, scored, and developed recommendations based on the projects' alignment with program guidelines and funding availability.

-The CSMGP Staff Committee recommended funding six of the seven projects for a total of \$4,063,042, (Table 1, pg.
-4), and see Attachment 1.
-2024 CSMGP Project Application Scoring Spreadsheet for more detail on scoring and project proposed budgets.
+The Community Spaces Staff Committee recommended funding six of the seven projects for a total of \$4,063,000 (Table 1, pg.
+21 and see Attachment B. 2024 Initial Funding Recommendations Spreadsheet for more detail on scoring and project proposed budgets).
 The 2024 Project Application Summaries and Funding Recommendations Summary is outlined on pages 4-20.